M66B/FairEmail/FAQ.md

 FairEmail is supported on Android smartphones and tablets and ChromeOS only.

+There is support only if the app was downloaded via one of the [supported download locations](https://github.com/M66B/FairEmail#downloads).

 Only the latest Play store version and latest GitHub release are supported.
 The F-Droid build is supported only if the version number is the same as the version number of the latest GitHub release.
 This also means that downgrading is not supported.